espressif/esp-dev-kits/docs/en/esp32-c3-devkitc-02/user_guide.rst

    * - Key Component
      - Description
-   * - ESP32-C3-WROOM-02
+   * - ESP32-C3-WROOM-02 or ESP32-C3-WROOM-02U
-     - ESP32-C3-WROOM-02 from Espressif is a powerful and general-purpose module that offers Wi-Fi and Bluetooth Low Energy coexistence.
-It has a PCB antenna and a 4 MB SPI flash.
+     - ESP32-C3-WROOM-02 and ESP32-C3-WROOM-02U are powerful and general-purpose Espressif modules that offer Wi-Fi and Bluetooth Low Energy coexistence.
+ESP32-C3-WROOM-02 has a PCB antenna, while ESP32-C3-WROOM-02U has an external antenna connector.
+They both integrate a 4 MB SPI flash.
    * - 5 V to 3.3 V LDO
      - Power regulator that converts a 5 V supply into a 3.3 V output.
    * - 5 V Power On LED